 - MATERIALS: 100% Polyester Stratushield Insulation, 15D 410T Ripstop Nylon shell

 - WEIGHT: 23 oz

 - TEMPERATURE RATING: 40°F

 The Go Outfitters Stratus Under Quilt is the best value hammock underquilt that we would use in winter conditions.
-Designed for It uses a synthetic fill and square baffles to provide warmth down to 40°F without a sleeping bag.
+It uses a synthetic fill and square baffles to provide warmth down to 40°F without a sleeping bag.
 When you add a sleeping bag, you can use this well into freezing temperatures in all types of weather.

 At just 1 pound 10 ounces, including the compression bag, this is incredibly lightweight, making it an even better value.
 It also packs down to a tiny 6 x 8 inches, which is way smaller than what we expected from such an affordable synthetic hammock underquilt.
 This is achievable because of the lightweight shell fabric and efficient Stratusheild insulation, which compresses down incredibly small but lofts straight back up again.